jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

         - 'glenridding dodd'
 ---

-This route from 9th July 2015 makes for a longish day-walk from Catstycam to Sheffield Pike.
-The distance is 20km (with 1.6km of ascent) and it will take you to the summit of 9 Wainwrights.
+This route from 9th July 2015 made for a longish day-walk, from Catstycam to Sheffield Pike.
+The distance is 20km (with 1.6km of ascent) and it takes in the summit of 9 Wainwrights.

 !!!!
 A 20km circular route, starting from Glenridding. (_Wainwright Book 1: The Eastern Fells_)